 Ultimately, the right business consultant typically will make a concerted effort to manage to goals.
 Determining these goals from the outset may seem like a great deal of time and energy.
 But it’s always surprising how many businesses don’t really have a solid plan to get to the goals.
 Sometimes, the goals themselves are fuzzy.
 Many business executives know they want to increase revenue 10%+ by quarter, but don’t have a waterproof plan for getting to those revenue goals.

-For business consultants, stepping in as an outsider and reviewing the company’s goals.
-And culture can allow the consultant to come up with game-changing strategies for taking a business in a different direction.
+For business consultants, stepping in as an outsider and reviewing the company’s goals and culture can allow the consultant to come up with game-changing strategies for taking a business in a different direction.
 If a company’s top branch trusts the hired business consultant, then the change that consultant can make over time can be groundbreaking and phenomenal for the company in question.

 See also: Fractional Executives Proven Data Insights To Revolutionize Business Leadership.